breck7/space/readme.md

 Examples
 --------

-Here's how I could encode a tax return:
+Here's how I could write a tax return in Space:

     socialSecurityNumber 555-55-5555
     name John Smith